Relationships are an Important part of Life. Whether this be Friendships, Lifelong Partners, Work Colleagues and Acquaintances

 This is to establish your own boundaries, not allowing positive or negative feelings to influence your decisions?

-When professional boundaries and priorities have been clearly defined, it’s very likely that a group can function effectively, even in the absence of its leader.
-If everyone on your team understands what to do, how to do it, and when to do it, and then team members will feel safe in their roles.
-A smooth functioning organization is a tangible demonstration of their team leader’s commitment to their success, which creates trust in leadership.
-It is the responsibility of every team leader to set the tone of the group by clearly defining acceptable and unacceptable workplace behaviour.
-An effective leader understands that failing to define boundaries, having no boundaries, or having inappropriately rigid boundaries can have an unfavorable impact on their organization and employees.
+It is the responsibility of the team leader to set the tone of the group by clearly defining acceptable and unacceptable behaviour within the environment.
+An effective leader understands that failing to define boundaries, having no boundaries, or having inappropriately rigid boundaries can have an unfavourable impact on their organization and employees.
 In some cases boundaries need to be firm.
 For example, lying, stealing, or verbally or physically abusing others is never allowed.
 It may sound as if the responsibility to create a smooth functioning organization falls only upon the team leaders; however every team member has a role to play as well.
 It is the responsibility of every individual team member to be willing to speak up to a colleague or supervisor and clearly define their problem and help find a resolution that works for everyone.